You Can Learn to be a More Compassionate Leader

 What's the Foundation for Emotionally Intelligent Leadership?

-Fortunately, we can build and develop our emotional intelligence daily as we mature and experience life, our emotional intelligence increases.
-I agree with Jack Welch when he states, "No doubt, emotional intelligence is more rare than book smarts, but my experience says it is actually more important in the making of a leader.
+Fortunately, we can build and develop our emotional intelligence daily; as we mature and experience life, our emotional intelligence increases.
+I agree with Jack Welch when he states, "No doubt, emotional intelligence is rarer than book smarts, but my experience says it is actually more important in the making of a leader.
 You just can't ignore it."

 A recent research study by psychologist Robert Levenson states our Emotional Quotient (EQ) will peak at the age of 60.
 The question is, do you want to wait that long?
-Being proactive and improving your emotional intelligence is worth the investment to enhance ongoing development.
+Being proactive and improving your emotional intelligence is worth investing in enhancing ongoing development.
 There are numerous ways we can focus on improving our EQ.
-One of the quickest ways is to become aware of your emotional intelligence level to develop your abilities baseline through an EQ assessment.
+One of the quickest ways is to learn your EQ score through an EQ assessment.

 Learning to Lead with Compassion

 Leadership is a journey requiring ongoing development, dedication, and a commitment to strive for excellence.
 Great leaders value relationships, demonstrate appreciation, give back to their community, and lead with compassion.
-If you're interested in strengthening your leadership skills, consider an EQ-I Leadership Assessment.
+If you want to strengthen your leadership skills, consider an EQ-I Leadership Assessment.

 More Motivational Reads Here »